jkrishnan/ProgrammingAssignment2/README.md

 4) getInv gets the inverse of the matrix it uses <<- assignment operator so that these internal variables are not exposed to the outside environment.

-This secon function 'cacheSolve' computes the inverse of the special matrix returned by `makeCacheMatrix` above.
+This second function 'cacheSolve' computes the inverse of the special matrix returned by `makeCacheMatrix` above.
 If the inverse has already been calculated (and the matrix has not changed), then `cacheSolve` should retrieve the inverse from the cache

-###For this assignment, assume that the matrix supplied is always invertible.
+For this assignment, assume that the matrix supplied is always invertible.
-Test generate a test matrix 3 columns 3 rows, sample provided below: test <- matrix(c(3,3,5,4,5,3,5,6,7),nrow=3,ncol=3) generate the makeCacheMatrix object with this matrix testCached <- makeCacheMatrix(test) from now on calculate or retrieve calculated inversion using the cacheSolve function testInv <- cacheSolve(testCached)
+Test generate a test matrix 3 columns 3 rows, sample provided below: test <- matrix(c(3,3,5,4,5,3,5,6,7),nrow=3,ncol=3) Generate the makeCacheMatrix object with this matrix testCached <- makeCacheMatrix(test)
+From now on calculate or retrieve calculated inversion using the cacheSolve function testInv <- cacheSolve(testCached)

 In order to complete this assignment, you must do the following: